 Believing there is no God means the suffering I’ve seen in my family, and indeed all the suffering in the world, isn’t caused by an omniscient, omnipresent, omnipotent force that isn’t bothered to help or is just testing us, but rather something we all may be able to help others with in the future.

-It’s from a radio program called This I Believe, starting on CBC radio May 14.
+It’s from a radio program called, starting on CBC radio May 14.

 (via Inside the CBC)